Apache Web Server

 Start the Web service to make it run immediately.

-- Set to start automatically upon booting up
+- Set Apache to start automatically on boot:

 sudo systemctl enable apache2